-- (a) The name and address of the nominator, who must be a natural person and a person may nominate himself or herself; (b) The name, address and identity number of the nominee; - (d) Motivation by the nominator for the appointment of the nominee to the Dr JS Moroka Municipal Planning Tribunal or the joint or district Municipal Planning Tribunal (no less than 50 words and no more than 250 words); - (e) A short curriculum vitae of the nominee (not exceeding two pages); - (f) Certified copies of qualifications and registration certificates indicating registration with the relevant professional body or voluntary association.
+- (a) The name and address of the nominator, who must be a natural person and a person may nominate himself or herself; - (b) The name, address and identity number of the nominee; - (d) Motivation by the nominator for the appointment of the nominee to the Amahlathi Municipal Planning Tribunal (no less than 50 words and no more than 250 words); - (e) A short curriculum vitae of the nominee (not exceeding two pages); - (f) Certified copies of qualifications and registration certificates indicating registration with the relevant professional body or voluntary association.

-Please note that failure to comply with the above requirements will result in the disqualification of the nomination.
+Please note that failure to comply with the above requirements may result in the disqualification of the nomination.

 Nominations must be sent to: